Updated Jan. 2023

 Now that we have good, solid definitions of demand generation and lead generation, it becomes clear to us that there are marked differences between marketing strategies.
 However, they’re closely related, with each side in need of the other.

 “The traditional view calls for a fairly distinct separation between the two, with demand generation typically handled by marketing — brand awareness, overall interest creation, positioning, etc. — and lead generation handled by sales — lead qualification and follow-up leading to sales engagement,” says Micky Long, vice president and practice director of lead nurturing at integrated B2B public relations and marketing consultancy Arketi Group.

 “While both are about delivering a relevant and differentiated message to groups of prospects to build an ongoing connection, the main difference is that demand-generation activities address entire groups of prospects while lead-generation activities are designed to identify and nurture individual prospects.”
 Long adds that today’s tools and technology blur the lines between the two sides.

 If you need some help creating the correct marketing strategies, we at BroadVision Marketing are here to help.

 If you have done some demand generation marketing, how did it work for you.
 Please leave a comment because your idea may help someone else.

-Jaco Grobbelaar is the owner of BroadVision Marketing.
-BroadVision Marketing works with business owners to put in place inbound and outbound marketing strategies that consistently secure new clients.
-The BroadVision Marketing Training Center is located in Petaluma, CA and primarily serves companies in the San Francisco Bay area.
+JJaco Grobbelaar is the co-owner of BroadVision Marketing.
+BroadVision Marketing works primarily with business owners who struggle to improve their organizations' online visibility and to put in place inbound marketing strategies that consistently secure new qualified prospects.
+BroadVision Marketing primarily serves companies in the USA.